White Sox vs. Athletics Player Props Betting Odds

 Benintendi Stats

-- Andrew Benintendi has 123 hits with 28 doubles, a triple, three home runs, 42 walks and 35 RBI.
-He's also stolen 13 bases.
+- Andrew Benintendi has 125 hits with 28 doubles, a triple, four home runs and 42 walks.
+He has driven in 37 runs with 13 stolen bases.

 Benintendi Recent Games